micronDLA/SDK/docs/C API.md

 `int card`: selects which FPGA card to use to allocate memory.

 `const char *comment`:  comment for allocation.
 Can be used in ASM code, prefixed with @.  <img src="https://nam01.safelinks.protection.outlook.com/?url=https%3A%2F%2Fmedia.giphy.com%2Fmedia%2FbqOXGPltRyedrOrB6h%2Fgiphy.gif&amp;data=02%7C01%7Crandymeyer%40micron.com%7C6389ac7145ea4040aa9308d7a5caed32%7Cf38a5ecd28134862b11bac1d563c806f%7C0%7C0%7C637160163285007550&amp;sdata=r%2BTqU%2FNg6iWXKrPC4i4aWOEfNkHF1KoxmldNsAHjAdU%3D&amp;reserved=0" width="30" height="30" /><span style="color:red">FIXME FIXME FIXME needs clarification.</span>

+******
+## int ie_quantize

+Run static quantization of inputs, weight and outputs over a calibration dataset.

+***Parameters:***

+'void *cmemo': pointer to an Inference Engine object.
+May be null.

+`const char *image`: a string with the image path or the image dimensions.
+If it is an image path then the size of the image will be used to set up Micron DLA hardware's code.
+If it is not an image path then it needs to specify the size in the following format: Width x Height x Channels.
+Example: width=224,height=256,channels=3 becomes a string "224x256x3".

+`const char *modelpath`: path to a model file in ONNX format.

+`const char* outbin`: path to a file where a model in the Inference Engine format will be saved.

+`uint64_t swoutsize`: output size (including the layers run in software) assuming batch 1, in number of elements, one per output.

+`int noutputs`: number of returned output arrays.

+`int numcard`: number of FPGA cards to use.

+`int numclus`: number of clusters to use.

+`float **input`: input data in [P, H, W] order, one pointer per input (in case of multiple inputs).

+`int num_inputs`: number of inputs in the calibration dataset.

+***Return value:***  -1 (error), 0 (pass)

+-->